HPCarey/pt-booking/TESTING.md

     - Authorised user can view their appointments in their Appointments page.
     - Each appointment displays a change and delete button as seen in the previous test case pictures.
-    - There is defensive programmingin place to prevent users from accidentally deleting an appointment.
+    - There is defensive programming in place to prevent users from accidentally deleting an appointment.
-    - If a user clicks the delete button, they will be redirected to a confiramtion page where they will be asked to confirm their delete decision.
+    - If a user clicks the delete button, they will be redirected to a confirmation page where they will be asked to confirm their delete decision.

     ![desktop-form-buttons](static/readme/testing/cancel-confirmation-page.JPG)
     ![mobile-form-buttons](static/readme/testing/mobile/cancel-confirmation-mobile.jpg)

     - If the user clicks "No Keep it", they will be redirected to the appointments page.
-    -If the user clicks "Yes, cancel it" then:
+    - If the user clicks "Yes, cancel it" then:
         1. The booking instance will be deleted.
         2. The user will be redirected back to the appointments page.
         3. A success message will be displayed confriming the cancellation of the appoinment.